BrianLusina/PythonSnips/WeatherForecastMailer/README.md

     [{u'repository': {u'open_issues': 0, u'url': 'https://github.com/...
     ```
     The request module comes with its own inbuilt json method which makes it easier to retrieve JSON data.
 + **API key from openweather.org.** This is necessary especially considering that you will need to make API requests to openweather.
 This key will be used for all API requests.
-Signing up is [free]()
+Signing up is [free](https://openweathermap.org/)
 + **Text file (or JSON) with email addresses**, they do not have to be hundreds of them, just enough for testing.
 + **Text file (or JSON) with schedules**.
 These could be schedules of any kind you like.

 ### Project breakdown and structure
+I have broken down this project to simple individual Python files, text and JSON files.
+It is recommended you break it down even more Pythonically.
+Also hide any API keys, APP ids and secrets in a separate file and import them into your Python script that will run the main method.
+Do not push this file to Github or any VCS you use.
+This should be kept secret.
+To do this, add a *.gitignore* file to your project and include the name that will contain all your scripts in here.
+This *.gitignore* file will be pushed to github

    1. __init__.py
         This is just an empty file notifying Python that this is a Python Package